dipperalbel/nodejs-cloud/README.md

 # Fog & Cloud Computing Project: A stateless + stateful web application

-Project for the Fog and Cloud COmputing course, 2020/2021.
+Project for the Fog and Cloud Computing course, 2020/2021, with the implementation of a stateless + statefull web application.

 ### IaaS: Open Stack